NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/querying-basics.md

 }
 ```

-There are multiple ways to send your query to Cloudflare GraphQL API.
+There are multiple ways to send your query to Khulnasoft GraphQL API.
 You can
 use you favourite GraphQL client or CLI to send a request via curl.
 We have a
 [how-to guide][2] about using GraphiQL client, also check a guide on how to
 execute a query with a curl [here][3].